-This area shows the prompt messages, network status icons, battery status icons, etc. Upon turning ON the monitor, prompt information, for example "NIBP alarm disabled", will cover the network and battery icons.
+This area shows the prompt messages and network status icons.
+Upon turning ON the monitor, prompt information, for example "NIBP alarm disabled", will cover the network icon.

-9. STANDBY label
+- 9. Battery symbol - 10.
+STANDBY label

 You may select this label to enter the standby mode.